engai-exchange/engai-exchange.github.io/index.md

 ---

-Topics of interest to these groups include but are not limited to:
+Topics of interest to this group include but are not limited to:
--	Finite Element Method for Structural Integrity Assessment
+-	Finite Element Method and Applications
 -	Vehicle-Bridge Interaction Dynamics
 -	Reduced Order Modeling Structural and Fluid Dynamics
 -	Aerodynamics of High-Speed Vehicles